PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 refresh, exact Dequantize placement, both consumer rewires, INT8 qparams, and immutability of the source ModelIR.
 No model conversion or inference was run.

+Full-integer Identity elision is indexed as well.
+It retains the existing forward replacement order, transitive Identity-chain resolution, and graph- output producer promotion semantics.
+Retained inputs and outputs are rewired through index primitives, and all eliminated Identity objects are compacted in one batch.
+Graphs without Identity operators return before index construction.
+Focused producer-promotion and boundary-chain fixtures prove exact final outputs, surviving operator identity, and one initial refresh.
+The quantization module no longer rebuilds its complete operator list for Identity cleanup.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its